hzeller/timg/man/timg.1.md

      same terminal, maybe set an alias, e.g. `alias timg='timg -ps'` to lock the standard pixelation.

-**-\-compress**[=&lt;*level*&gt;]
-:   For the kitty and iterm2 graphics modes: this chooses the compression
-    for the transmission to the terminal.
-This uses more CPU on timg, but is desirable when connected over a slow network.
-    Default compression level is 1 which should be reasonable default in almost all cases.
-To disable, set to 0 (zero).
-Use `--verbose` to see the amount of data `timg` sent to the terminal.

-**-C**, **-\-center**
-:    Center image(s) and title(s) horizontally.

-**-W**, **-\-fit-width**
-:    Scale to fit width of the available space.
-This means that the height can
-     overflow, e.g. be longer than the terminal, so might require scrolling to see the full picture.
-     Default behavior is to fit within the allotted width *and* height.

 **-\-grid**=&lt;*cols*&gt;[x&lt;*rows*&gt;]
 :    Arrange images in a grid.
 If only one parameter is given, arranges in a
     square grid (e.g. **-\-grid=3** makes a 3x3 grid).
 Alternatively, you can